-If you ever receive a nudging to do something good, I suggest that you be very careful to consider the likelihood that it is indeed the Spirit speaking.
-For example, if you sense He might be telling you to give somebody a monetary gift, be careful not to merely shrug it off.
+If you sense He might be telling you to give somebody a monetary gift, don't be quick to shrug it off.
 Just remember that the flesh tends to nudge in the opposite direction.
 On the other hand, if giving a monetary gift will result in some type of fleshly gratification such as accolades from others, then maybe the flesh is leading instead of the Spirit.
 But if there is no chance for the flesh to be gratified, then quite likely, the Spirit is the One doing the nudging.
 You need to search your own heart.
 If it is a nudging that could lead to a major change in your circumstances, it might be good to discuss it with other Christians.
-Husbands should discuss such things with their wives and visa versa.
+Husbands should discuss such things with their wives and vice versa since spouses are usually affected by each other's decisions.